 And by the time we graduated college and got real jobs, we knew those basics.
 We also knew how darn lucky we were to have a job that didn't involve shoveling concrete, keeping up with an assembly line, carrying large heavy objects up twenty-foot ladders, getting blisters on our hands, and taking orders from a guy who interposed the f-word in front of every noun.

 As the CIS study notes, using immigrants rather than American teens for these summer jobs is mighty handy for businessmen, who get adult immigrants with work experience instead of clueless green teenagers.
 It's mighty bad for America, though.
-Quote: "The increase in U.S.-born teenagers not in the labor force was 3.4 million between 1994 and 2007," end quote.
+Quote:

 That's 3.4 million Americans missing out on a valuable part of life, for the slight convenience of our businessmen, and the preening self-congratulation of our immigration boosters.

 09 — Miscellany.
 [Explosion.]
 Striving for ever more dramatic effects with which to introduce our brief miscellany of closing items, I asked my sound engineer Ahmed to come up with something, and that's what he came up with.
 He says he recorded it on his last visit back home to Waziristan.

 Thanks, Ahmed!
 [Ahmed: "You are welcome, eater of pig's flesh."]

 OK, here we go.

 Item: I'm having a fire sale on brief items from the military this week — got three of 'em for you.
 Stand at attention, please, while I read these: heels together, back straight, belly in, shoulders square, thumbs down the trouser seams.
 Thank you.